drefa06/bash_debug_test/README.md

     exit $rc
 }
 ```
-At CTRL+C, it will call AbortProcess, then at end, it do an Exit... that call  PostProcess...

 see script_evo_4.sh

 Try: ```./script_evo_4.sh gen_err_1; echo $?```

 Type CTRL+C when asked, what happen?
 ```
 SLEEP 5 => if you want to test Ctrl+C ... please do it at least one